matsim-scenarios/matsim-switzerland-railway/README.md

 2. Build the scenario using `mvnw package`
 3. There should be a  `<...>.jar` file directly in the main directory.
 4. Run this file from the command line using `java -jar <...>.jar --help` to see all possible options.
-    1. For example, one can disable lanes or run the 25pct scenario using the available options
 5. Start this scenario using the default config by running `java -jar <...>.jar`
 6. "Open" the output directory.
 You can drag files into VIA as was already done above.